-The consolidated financial statements of Shore for the year ended December 31, 2014 were authorized for issue by the Company's Board on March 26, 2015.
+The consolidated financial statements of Shore for the year ended December 31, 2015 were authorized for issue by the Company's Board on March 23, 2016.
 The consolidated financial statements of Shore and all its subsidiaries have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
 The Company's financial statements have been prepared on a historical cost basis, except as disclosed, using the Company's functional currency of Canadian dollars.

-3. Going Concern
+3. Going concern

 These financial statements are prepared on the assumption that the Company will continue as a going concern and realize its assets and discharge its liabilities and commitments in the normal course of business.
 Management is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
-At December 31, 2014, the Company had working capital of \$6.4 million, of which \$5.5 million is committed to be spent on qualifying exploration expenditures before December 31, 2015, leaving \$0.9 million which is insufficient to finance operating activities through its 2015 fiscal year.
-The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issues or other forms of financings in 2015 (note 20).
+At December 31, 2015, the Company had working capital of \$4.0 million, of which \$2.6 million is committed to be spent on qualifying exploration expenditures before December 31, 2016, leaving \$1.4 million to finance operating activities through its 2016 fiscal year.
+The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issues or other forms of financings in 2016 (note 20).
 There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.